UChicago-Chapin Hall Joint Research Fund Requests Proposals

 Seeking projects leading to new directions in child well-being

-The University of Chicago and Chapin Hall are soliciting proposals for the 2018–19 cycle of the Joint Research Fund.
-The Fund provides up to $200,000 annually to research partnerships between the University and Chapin Hall that lead to new directions in policy and practice to promote the well-being of children, families, and communities.
+The University of Chicago and Chapin Hall are soliciting proposals for the 2019–20 cycle of the Joint Research Fund.
+The Fund provides up to $200,000 annually to research projects that lead to new directions in policy and practice aimed at improving the well-being of children and youth, families, and their communities, while fostering long-term policy-relevant research collaborations between the University and Chapin Hall

 |PROJECT TITLE||CO-PRINCIPAL INVESTIGATORS||FUNDING|